When managers ignore employees or focus just on their weaknesses, they double the chances for them to become unproductive.

 Allows managers to grow

-Feedback is a two-way street, and your employees can give you ideas for doing your job better or improving the organization — if the workplace culture makes them feel safe enough to do so.
+Feedback is a two-way street, and your employees can give you ideas to improve how you handle performance management or your business overall — if the workplace culture makes them feel safe enough to do so.

 Gives introverted employees the support